Written and Edited By: MarkEAW

 slowdown while flying over cities, you might want to start with Ground

 Object Detail.
-If noticed while running in Software mode, lowering your
+If noticed slow down while running in Software mode, lowering your

 Terrain Detail setting will probably help.
 If you notice that your